emanuelemoolan8/Property-investment-platform/frontend/README.md

-Here's an improved version of the README file for the **Property investment platform** project, with additional details and clearer instructions:

----

 # Property investment platform

 This project is a **Property investment platform** built with Angular and Material-UI, generated using [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.
 The platform allows users to browse, view, and manage real estate properties with a user-friendly interface.